HafizFasih/icp-book/icp-book/docs/part1-ideology/04-founding-fathers-jinnah.md

 - **Judge's Chamber**: Organizing files (reorganizing League)
 - **Main Court**: Lahore Resolution being presented (1940)
 - **Final Verdict Desk**: Independence document (Aug 14, 1947)

+---

+## 📇 Summary Flashcards

+Use these flashcards for quick revision:

+### Card 1: Who Was Jinnah?
+**Q: Why is Jinnah called the Founder and Father of Pakistan?**
+**A:** He translated Iqbal's ideological dream into political reality using his legal mind, strong determination, and constitutional approach to create Pakistan.

+### Card 2: Five Stages of Journey
+**Q: What are the 5 stages of Jinnah's journey to Pakistan?**
+**A:** 1) Unity Phase (Lucknow Pact 1916), 2) Rejection (Nehru Report, Fourteen Points 1929), 3) Organization (Reorganizing League 1935-37), 4) Lahore Resolution (1940), 5) Achievement (1947).

+### Card 3: Lucknow Pact
+**Q: What was the Lucknow Pact of 1916?**
+**A:** An agreement where Congress accepted separate electorates for Muslims.
+Jinnah worked as "Ambassador of Unity" to bring Hindus and Muslims together.

+### Card 4: Fourteen Points
+**Q: What were Jinnah's Fourteen Points and when were they presented?**
+**A:** Presented on March 28, 1929, in response to Nehru Report.
+They were a complete charter of Muslim demands including federal system, provincial autonomy, and separate electorates.

+### Card 5: Lahore Resolution
+**Q: What was declared in the Lahore Resolution of 1940?**
+**A:** On March 23, 1940, Jinnah officially demanded a separate homeland, stating "Musalmans are a nation by any definition" and establishing Two-Nation Theory as official basis.

+### Card 6: Reorganizing Muslim League
+**Q: How did Jinnah reorganize the Muslim League?**
+**A:** Between 1935-1937, he traveled across India, united scattered Muslim groups, transformed the League from an elite party to a mass movement, and established provincial branches.

+### Card 7: Constitutional Battles
+**Q: Name three constitutional battles Jinnah fought for Pakistan.**
+**A:** 1) Cripps Mission (1942), 2) Cabinet Mission Plan (1946), 3) Third June Plan (1947) - he fought with legal arguments, not weapons.

+### Card 8: Leadership Qualities
+**Q: What made Jinnah's leadership unique?**
+**A:** Legal expertise (fought with constitutional arguments), strong determination (never compromised), organizational genius (built mass movement), and clear communication (explained complex issues simply).

+### Card 9: Stanley Wolpert Quote
+**Q: What did historian Stanley Wolpert say about Jinnah?**
+**A:** "Few individuals significantly alter the course of history.
+Fewer still modify the map of the world.
+Hardly anyone can be credited with creating a nation-state.
+Muhammad Ali Jinnah did all three."

+### Card 10: Supporting Leaders
+**Q: Name three leaders who supported Jinnah in creating Pakistan.**
+**A:** 1) Sir Syed Ahmed Khan (launched Aligarh Movement, modern education), 2) Allama Iqbal (Allahabad Address, spiritual direction), 3) Liaquat Ali Khan (first PM, right-hand man).

+### Card 11: Three Roles
+**Q: What were Jinnah's three different roles over time?**
+**A:** Before 1928: Unifier (Ambassador of Unity), 1929-1940: Organizer (reorganizing League), 1940-1947: Fighter (battling for Pakistan).

+### Card 12: Jinnah's Vision
+**Q: How did Jinnah view Pakistan as a state?**
+**A:** He wanted a modern Islamic state with Islamic Social Justice, not a theocratic state ruled by priests.
+He said Pakistan would be a "laboratory" to experiment with Islamic principles.